HadePasianax/DeltaruneMC/README.md

-# Voxels Deltarune in Minecraft Resource Pack
+# Deltarune in Minecraft Resource Pack

 ## THE DELTARUNE IN MINECRAFT PROJECT
-led by Voxel, this project aims to faithfully recreate all of Deltarune Chapter 1 within the confines of vanilla Minecraft. no mods.
+Formerly led by Voxel, now by Hade, this project aims to faithfully recreate all of Deltarune Chapter 1 within the confines of vanilla Minecraft. no mods.
 This git page stores all the assets for this project within a resource pack, which will be integrated into the final world download.
 Any plans to recreate future chapters are currently uncertain.